-- 1. Highlight the Select RAID Level field and press Enter. - 2.
-Select a RAID level for the virtual drive from the pop-up menu. - The available RAID levels are listed in the help text of the Create Configuration dialog.
+1. Highlight the Select RAID Level field and press Enter.

+- 2. Select a RAID level for the virtual drive from the popup menu. - The available RAID levels are listed in the help text of the Create Configuration dialog.
 Some system configurations do not support all these RAID levels.
 See Table 27 for brief descriptions of the RAID levels. - 3.
 To view the Secure Virtual Drive field, enable security and attach an FDE drive.
 If either is missing, the field is grayed out. - 4.
-To view the Protect Virtual Drive field, enable protection and attach a protected drive. - If you have chosen all PI drives, the Protect Virtual Drive checkbox is selected only if the protection feature is supported and enabled.
-If you do not want this protection feature on the virtual drive, you must clear the Protect Virtual Drive checkbox. - If there is no drive that is capable of protection, then this field is grayed out.
-Also, if the controller does not support Virtual Drive Protection, then this field will be suppressed. - 5.
-If the security key is enabled, highlight the Secure Virtual Drive field to secure the new virtual drive.
-This field is not available unless the security feature is already enabled. - If protection is enabled, highlight the Protect Virtual Drive.
-This field is not available unless the protection feature is already supported by the controller.
+To view the Protect Virtual Drive field, enable protection and attach a protected drive.

+If you have chosen all PI drives, the Protect Virtual Drive check box is selected only if the protection feature is supported and enabled.
+If you do not want this protection feature on the virtual drive, you must clear the Protect Virtual Drive check box.